yuzhaouoe/yuzhaouoe.github.io/_posts/2024-07-01-Efficiency metrics in Machine Learning.md

 Latency is highly dependent on three factors: the number of parameters in the model, the FLOPs required by the model, and hardware specific constraints.
 Because latency is extremely hardware dependent, it is often not a good choice for comparisons.
 However, it is the most crucial metric for real world applications.

-During inference and training, a typical machine learning data path involves: (1) reading data from memory to the streaming multiprocessors on the GPU core (2) performing the required computations and (3) writing the results back to memory, which can happen asynchronously thanks to the GPU's VRAM supprting async I/O. Hence, we have two possible bottlenecks: the computation that takes place on the GPU cores ($ T_{compute} $), or the memory input/output ($ T_{compute} $).
+During inference and training, a typical machine learning data path involves: (1) reading data from memory to the streaming multiprocessors on the GPU core (2) performing the required computations and (3) writing the results back to memory, which can happen asynchronously thanks to the GPU's VRAM supprting async I/O. Hence, we have two possible bottlenecks: the computation that takes place on the GPU cores ($$ T_{compute} $$), or the memory input/output ($$ T_{compute} $$).
 The latency of an operation is therefore determined by the "slowest" of [these two steps](https://docs.nvidia.com/deeplearning/performance/dl-performance-gpu-background/index.html#understand-perf).

 $$
 \text{latency} = \max(T_{memory}, T_{compute})
 $$

-If $ T_{memory} > T_{compute} $ we say the operation is memory-bound, else we say it is compute-bound.
-How to find out $T_{memory}$ and $T_{compute}$ for a specific neural network layer?  $T_{compute}$ is simply the amount of time the cuda cores need to perform the computations required.
+If $$ T_{memory} > T_{compute} $$ we say the operation is memory-bound, else we say it is compute-bound.
+How to find out $$T_{memory}$$ and $$T_{compute}$$ for a specific neural network layer?  $$T_{compute}$$ is simply the amount of time the cuda cores need to perform the computations required.
 Assuming our layer performs a given amount of FLOPs, and the GPU can perform at most Floating Point Operations per Second, we have that

 $$
 T_{compute} = \frac{layer FLOPs}{GPU FLOPS}
 $$

 Notice that the maximum GPU FLOPs depend on the precision we are operating at, so FLOPs at `fp16` are not the same as FLOPs at `int8`.
-The  $T_{compute}$ is determined by the amount of data we have to move from memory, usually High Bandwidth Memory (HBM) and the memory bandwidth.
+The  $$T_{compute}$$ is determined by the amount of data we have to move from memory, usually High Bandwidth Memory (HBM) and the memory bandwidth.
 When executing a layer, we need to read from memory (a) the layer parameters and (b) the input activations.
 Therefore, we have that

 $$
 T_{memory} = \frac{\text{size of model parameters} + \text{size of input activations} + \text{size of output activations}}{\text{memory bandwidth}}